The time has come for us to tackle the Mount Kilimanjaro of Doctor Who stories…

 Sue: Well, I don’t know.
 Sort of, I guess.
 What do the fans say?

 Me: Don’t pay any attention to them.
-But, yes, the consensus is Katarina is a companion.
+But, yes, the fan consensus says Katarina is a companion.
 A dead companion.

-Sue: I suppose she must be then.
-It’s difficult to get upset about it, though.
+Sue: I suppose she must be, then.
+It’s difficult to get that upset about it, though.

-I tell her that Katarina was a replacement for Vicki when Maureen O’Brien and John Wiles had a falling out, and I ask her to imagine the scene ending with Vicki flying out of the airlock door instead.
+I tell her that Katarina was a last-minute replacement for Vicki when Maureen O’Brien and the producer, John Wiles, had a falling out and he fired her.
+Then I ask her to imagine that scene ending with Vicki flying out of the airlock instead.

 Sue: That would have been horrific.
 I’m glad Vicki had a sweet love affair instead.
 No, that would have been terrible.
-And if that’s really true, Katarina isn’t a real companion after all.
+And if that’s true, Katarina can’t be a real companion, after all.
 She was just a stand-in.

-Me: But an audience wouldn’t have known that.
+Me: But the audience wouldn’t have known that.

 Sue: I don’t care.
 In fact, I would have been more upset if the Brigadier had died.
-I feel like we’ve spent more time with that character anyway.
+I feel like we’ve spent more time with that character.
 He’s rather dashing, actually.
 You can see why they asked him to come back.

-As Katarina’s lifeless body drifts away in the cold, inky blackness of space (“No way!”) the Doctor cobbles together a vaguely touching, and seemingly heartfelt eulogy.
-But a few moments later he’s back to his old, chipper self.
+As Katarina’s lifeless body drifts away in the cold, inky blackness of space, the Doctor cobbles together a vaguely touching, and seemingly heartfelt eulogy.
+However, a few moments later, he’s suddenly back to his old, chipper self.

 Sue: He’s taking it rather well, don’t you think?

-Me: Katarina is the first person to die under his care.
+Me: Katarina is the first person who dies under his care.
 It’s a big turning point for the series.
-But yes, I don’t see how they could have carried on like this if it had been Vicki’s corpse floating past the window like that.
+But yes, I don’t see how they could have carried on as if nothing had happened if Vicki’s corpse had floated past that window.
 It doesn’t bear thinking about.

 Sue: Shit!
-She’s just shot the Brigadier!
+She just shot the Brigadier!
 What a cow!

 Me: It’s worse than that, love, he’s dead.

 Sue: This is turning into a bloodbath.
 Was he a real companion?
 The Doctor is getting through a lot of companions today.
-If I were Steven, I’d be worried by now.
+I’d be worried if I was Steven.

-As Sara Kingdom strides (in full motion!) after the Doctor, Sue draws the obvious comparison – “It’s Emma Peel in Space” – but she is appalled when Sara orders her men to shoot our heroes on sight.
+When Sara Kingdom strides (in full motion!) after the Doctor, Sue makes the obvious comparison – “It’s Emma Peel in Space” – and then she’s appalled when Sara orders her men to shoot our heroes on sight.
 In the head, no less.

 Sue: Bitch!
-She’s definitely not the next companion.
+She definitely isn’t the next companion.

 The Score So Far